Camellia-ESL/BinaryRealm/src/README.md

 **Full list of all flags**

 - [SINGLETON] -> A class having this flag is a singleton instance.
-- [THREADSAFE] -> A class, or function or variable that can be considered threadsafe.
+- [THREADSAFE] -> A class, function or variable that can be considered threadsafe.
+- [PRIVATE_USAGE] -> A class, function or variable that is exposed only for private usage therefore it should not be used if not for strict internal implementation.

 Flags example

 ``` cpp
     /*
      * [SINGLETON] [THREADSAFE] Manages interactions with views.
 Spawns, destroys